ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 player so likely to mess up at a critical moment?
-Why would a coach wish to go through the heartache and stress of trying to train such a player to perform in the firrst place?
+Why would a coach wish to go through the heartache and stress of trying to train such a player to perform in the first place?
 The answer to these questions, though, is simple; when a Big Guy does get things right, the results can be spectacular!
 The strength they bring to the pitch is undeniable, the violence they are capable of unleashing endlessly inspirational, and the fear a Big Guy